cabify/aceptadora/README.md

 Finally, we run services by just running `aceptadora.Run(ctx, "svc-name-in-the-yaml")`.

 Aceptadora will also take care of stopping the services, you can call `aceptadora.Stop(ctx, svcName)` to stop one of them, or `StopAll(ctx)` to stop all the (still running) services.

-[^1]: With `docker-compose` approach, test subjects and dependencies were not restarted between tests, so we had to have some suites depending on other ones, which made the tests flaky and slow.